rayzurr/notebook/log.md

 Quote of month
 "Learning without reflection is a waste of time, but reflection without action is a dream." - Confucius

+What I did today

 ## September

+### Thu  5
+The Daily Highlight:
+    - [] Replicate website

+- Find a better project planner re think format log

+What I will do today
+What I did yesterday

+### Tue  3
+The Daily Highlight:
+    - [] Replicate website

+-

 ### Tue  3
 The Daily Highlight: